gusmontoya/React_Native/README.md

 - Date selector can be used with a search for available dates for campsite.<br/>
 <br/>
 My Favorites<br/>
-- User can select favorite campsites and save them.
+- User can select favorite campsites and save them.<br/>
 <br />
 Contact Us<br/>
 - Form to contact the company app.<br/>